sphinx-doc/sphinx/Doc-26/c-api/newtypes.rst

 .. cmember:: PyBufferProcs* PyTypeObject.tp_as_buffer

    Pointer to an additional structure that contains fields relevant only to objects which implement the buffer interface.
-These fields are documented in "Buffer Object Structures" (section :ref:`buffer-structs`).
+These fields are documented in :ref:`buffer-structs`.

    The :attr:`tp_as_buffer` field is not inherited, but the contained fields are inherited individually.